vinayakula06/Pacewisdom-HTML-CSS-ASSIGNMENT/README.md

 Pacewisdom-HTML-CSS-ASSIGNMENT

-This repository contains solutions for the HTML & CSS assignments provided by Pace Wisdom Solutions as part of the Python Upskill Internships: Batch 4.
+This repository contains solutions for the HTML & CSS assignments provided by Pace Wisdom Solutions as part of the Python  Internship.

 ---